oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 As specified in #link(<transition-between-csaf-2-0-and-csaf-2-1>)[7.4], the value of `canonical_url` MAY differ from the URL that was requested as a part of this requirement.
-Such state is intended and MUST NOT be reported as error.
+Such state is intended and SHALL NOT be reported as error.

 === Requirement 10: DNS Path